Knowledge Transfer Partnerships at The University of Manchester

 Each project can last between 12 months to 3 years, transferring and embedding new knowledge and skills to encourage business growth and innovation.
 With the help of government funding and university expertise, your business will be well supported to innovate and reach its full potential.

 Case study: Cygnet Texkimp

-Cygnet Texkimp, a specialist machinery manufacturer for the global aerospace, automotive, wind energy and industrial markets, collaborated through a Knowledge Transfer Partnership (KTP) with specialists at the University’s School of Materials to develop a solution for one of the largest gaps in the composites market: how to create complex components cost-effectively, in high volumes, and at high speeds.
+Cygnet Texkimp, a specialist machinery manufacturer for the global aerospace, automotive, wind energy and industrial markets, collaborated through a Knowledge Transfer Partnership (KTP) with specialists at the University’s Department of Materials to develop a solution for one of the largest gaps in the composites market: how to create complex components cost-effectively, in high volumes, and at high speeds.